Say you’re an author and you want to engage readers via your books. So you decide on adding images to make your text more captivating.

 But there’s a problem.
 Sometimes you have a limited print space that keeps you from printing images.

-D. How to create a QR Code from an image
+A. How to create QR Code from image

-To create a QR Code form an Image, you’ll first need an online QR Code generator that offers this category.
+To create QR Code from image, you’ll first need an online QR Code generator that offers this category.

-Using Scanova QR Code generator for a demo, here is how you can create a QR Code online from an image:
+Using Scanova’s QR Code Generator for a demo, here is how you can create a QR Code online from an image:

 1. Go to Scanova and from the dashboard click on Create QR Code